Entity54/Awards-And-Acknowledgements/README.md

 The purpose of the hackathon was to educate, support and catalyse the emergence of new talent into the blockchain space.
 Encode works across 100+ universities worldwide, running hackathons, accelerators, education series as well as investing and recruiting the best candidates to join leading blockchain companies.
 <br><br>
 <h3 align="center">
-Acala Build A DeFi DApp Category Winner $3,500 - T54<br>
+:trophy: Acala Build A DeFi DApp Category Winner $3,500 - T54<br>
-Best DApp Category 3rd Place $1,000 - T54
+:trophy: Best DApp Category 3rd Place $1,000 - T54
 </h3>
 <br>
 <i>